The European kitchen design is characterized by a unique and seamless blend of the old world and the contemporary.

 1. Try a Monochromatic or Black Kitchen

 Minimalism has been a hot trend in kitchen design since 2019.
-Instead of flashy colors and blinding graphics, most homeowners and interior designers are going for two-tone or monochromatic schemes, with matte being the most preferred color.
+Instead of flashy colors and blinding graphics, most homeowners and interior designers prefer two-tone or monochromatic schemes, with matte being the most preferred color.

-A mixture of black, charcoal and white shades works magic in bringing out a contemporary feel to a European kitchen design.
-This design further complements the modern design of the townhouse, connecting the kitchen and other spaces in an elegant way.
+A mixture of black, charcoal, and white shades works magic in bringing out a contemporary feel in a European kitchen design.
+This design further complements the modern design of the townhouse, elegantly connecting the kitchen and other spaces.

 You can work with black and charcoal, for instance, with hex-shaped charcoal tiles for the backsplash.
-The matte black would work perfectly with the cabinets, with the charcoal being used for the countertops and the Kitchen Island.
+The matte black would work perfectly with the cabinets, and the charcoal would be used for the countertops and the Kitchen Island.

 2. Painted Kitchen Mixed with Authentic Materials